-Buses from Mow Cop to Tunstall
+Daimler buses ran from Mow Cop to Tunstall

 A forty-horsepower Daimler Bus

-In 1914 the Potteries Electric Traction Company started running bus services from Biddulph and Mow Cop to Tunstall using forty-horsepower Daimler Buses.
+In 1914, the Potteries Electric Traction Company started running bus services from Biddulph and Mow Cop to Tunstall, using forty-horsepower Daimler Buses.

 Leave a comment